zaksabeast/PokemonRNGGuides/guides/usum/en/island scan.md

 #### Hitting your target frame

-1. Press `X` to open up the in game menu
+1. Press `X` to open up the in game menu.
-2. Hold your game's cursor on the `bag` option
+2. Hold your game's cursor on the `bag` option.
-3. Watch the `Frame` counter on PCalc
+3. Watch the `Frame` counter on PCalc.
-  - When the `Frame` counter is close to your target frame, press `start + select` to pause the game
+  - When the `Frame` counter is close to your target frame, press `Start + Select` to pause the game.
-  - Press `select` to slowly advance the frames to your target frame
+  - Press `Select` multiple times to slowly advance the frames to your target frame.
-4. Once you have reached your target frame, press and hold `A` to have PCalc unpause the game while you enter the bag
+4. Once you have reached your target frame, press and hold `A` to have PCalc unpause the game while you enter the bag.
-5. Find and use the `honey` item to start a wild encounter
+5. Find and use the `honey` item to start a wild encounter.
-6. If the Pokemon you ran into was not the Island Scan Pokemon, try again
+6. If the Pokemon you ran into was not the Island Scan Pokemon, see how many frames off you were and adjust.
+  - You can do this by searching all frames for the Pokemon's IVs you did get.
+Check the frame range instead of timeline and search using the IVs of the Pokemon you got.
+  - After finding what frame you actually landed on, subtract or add as necessary from the delay and restart from the beginning.
-  - This should not happen too many times
+  - This should not happen too many times.

 ```
-Note: If you paused the game too early, you can press "start" to unpause the game.
+Note: If you paused the game too early, you can press "Start" to unpause the game.
 ```